SylvCrane/Azima/README.md

 - **Postman**: For API testing.
 Download from [Postman](https://www.postman.com/downloads/).

 ## Installation
-- To start this project, you can either clone this repository or download the zip code and open the folders on Visual Studio Code.
+- To start this project, you will need to clone this repository and open the folders on Visual Studio Code.
 - Ensure you are on the main branch to get the latest code.

 ## Setup